DKISTDC/level2/docs/Invertibility.md

 This document contains all the invertibility requirements, and exact details on how they are to be obtained
 * VISP only for now for simplicity

-- [ ] WAITING: Han to specify waveband logic, specifics below
-- [ ] HAN: What are the exact on-disk calculations?
-- [ ] HAN: AOLocked: do you mean 75% of total frames are locked, or each dataset needs 75% locked or better?
 - [ ] BLOCKED (Scott?): polarimetricAccuracy is null everywhere.
 Wait for fix and next update.
 We need to pass it through to the dataset view